qasimwarraich/VAMR_Summary/VAMR.md

       p1,p2 and the baseline (translation vector) must all be co-planar.

 3. Are you able to define the essential matrix?
+    - The essential matrix describes the relation between stereo cameras using point correspondence.
+It shows the relationship between corresponding points in two **Calibrated** stereo cameras.
+It is equal to the product skew of $T$ multiplied by $R$.
+    - It is useful to decompose in order to get the rotation and translation.
+    - It yields four possible solutions, two of the views are flipped 180 degrees around the optical axis.
+There is only really one viable solution as only one solution has the points projecting in front of the cameras.

 4. Are you able to derive the 8-point algorithm?
     - The 8 point algorithm assumes that all entries of the essential matrix are independent to each other.
 This means it's not as optimal but it is similar to the assumption made in DLT.
-The 5 point DOES NOT make this assumption.
+The 5 point **DOES NOT** make this assumption.
 To compensate we can use reprojection error minimisation.
 The minimum number of points required is 8 so the matrix is rank 8 to get a non trivial solution.
 If you have more than 8 points we have to use least squares approximation.
 This minimises the sum of square residuals.
-    - The degenerate configuration is when all 8 3D points are coplanar.
     - The five point algorithm also works for planar configurations.
     - the 8 point algorithm applies to both calibrated and uncalibrated cameras whereas the 5 point can only be applied to calibrated cameras.
+    - the $Q$ matrix should have rank 8 so as to have a unique and non trivial solution.
+    - The degenerate configuration is when all 8 3D points are coplanar.

 5. How many rotation-translation combinations can the essential matrix be decomposed into?
-    - The essential matrix is what time were you looking to meet?

 6. Are you able to provide a geometrical interpretation of the epipolar constraint?
 7. Are you able to describe the relation between the essential and the